ilpeppino/barcode-scanner/README.md

 - **Recent scans feed** – Shows timestamped entries with the resolved product title and barcode, including duplicate notices.
 - **Clear list button** – Use “Clear list” in the Recent Scans card to wipe the on-screen table and the in-memory cache (useful when starting a new session).
 - **Camera scanner** – Tap “Start camera” to use the device camera with the browser’s `BarcodeDetector` API (HTTPS or localhost required).
 Each detected barcode is sent automatically using the current ingest token.
+- **Picnic cart sync** – When Picnic credentials are configured, each successful scan also adds the item to your Picnic shopping cart (via the bundled Node helper).

 ### API Endpoints